 There is a second language requirement (besides English) that is required in order to complete the MA in International Relations degree.
 Students who do not enter the program already having met this requirement should see the related FAQ below on how the language requirement may be fulfilled.

 Please Note: Failure to meet these requirements does not preclude admission to the program, however, given the very competitive nature of the IR program these are suggested minimum targets for applicants.
 Guidelines for TOEFL/IELTS can be found here.

-The program accepts applications to the MA in International Relations (except joint MA) for Fall and Spring admissions.
-Joint MA in Journalism and International Relations only accepts Fall admissions.
-The deadline for Fall admission is January 4.
-Late applications for Fall admission may be considered.
-Please contact firstname.lastname@example.org.
-The deadline for Spring admission is November 1.
+Applications to the joint MA program in International Relations and Journalism are accepted for the Fall semester only.
+Applications to the MA program in International Relations are accepted for the Fall and Spring semesters.
 All application materials must be received by 5 p.m. eastern time on the deadline date.
-If an application deadline falls on a Saturday, Sunday or legal U.S. holiday, then the next business day will be the deadline date.
-Please find application and other guidelines here.
+If an application deadline falls on a Saturday, Sunday, or legal U.S. holiday, then the next business day will be the deadline date.
+Please find the application deadlines here and the GSAS Application Resource Center here.

 No. Many schools do not calculate GPAs and when they do, various methods are used.
 Although we expect students to have a 3.5 GPA, we do not impose it as a set minimum.
 However, our applicant pool is academically strong and very competitive.

 No, submission of the GRE is optional.
 Applicants who do not submit GRE scores will not be disadvantaged in any way.